Swordquest: Plot

 The games follow twins named Tarra and Torr.
 Their parents were slain by King Tyrannus's guards, prompted by a prophecy by the king's wizard Konjuro that the twins would slay Tyrannus.
 The twins were then raised as commoners by thieves to avoid being slain by the king.
 When they go to plunder Konjuro's sea keep, they accidentally reveal their identities to him.
 The twins then start running from a demon summoned to kill them, but it appears that a jewel they stole attracts it.
 After smashing the stone to avoid the demon, two of Tyrannus's old advisers appear and tell the two about the "Sword of Ultimate Sorcery" and the "Talisman of Penultimate Truth."
 They are then transported to Earthworld.

 After defeating many beasts of the Zodiac and another thief (Herminus) in Earthworld, the twins are transported to the "central chamber" where the "Sword of Ultimate Sorcery" and the "Talisman of Penultimate Truth" are kept.
 Upon reaching them, the sword burns a hole through its altar all the way to Fireworld.
 In Fireworld, the twins split up to look for water, and Torr, with the aid of the talisman, summons Mentorr who shows Torr the "Chalice of Light," which will quench his thirst.
 The twins reunite eventually and find the chalice.
 However, Torr drops it after he is startled, and it is revealed that the one they found was not the true chalice.
 Herminus then gives them the chalice, and it grows until it becomes large enough to swallow the twins and transports them to Waterworld.

 Upon reaching Waterworld, the twins become separated.
-Tarra travels to a ship made of ice, somehow forgets her name, and meets Cap'n Frost, who desires to find the "Crown of Life" and rule Waterworld.
-Meanwhile, Torr travels to an undersea kingdom, forgets his name as well and meets the city's ex-queen Aquana, who desires to find the "Crown of Life" in order to regain her throne.
+Konjuro casts a spell that causes the twins to lose their memories.
+Tarra travels to a ship made of ice and meets Cap'n Frost, who desires to find the "Crown of Life" and rule Waterworld.
+Meanwhile, Torr travels to an undersea kingdom and meets the city's ex-queen Aquana, who desires to find the "Crown of Life" in order to regain her throne.
 After a brief war between the ex-queen and captain, Herminus sets the twins to duel each other.
 They then pray to their deities for guidance, which summons Mentorr who allows them to regain their memories.
 The twins throw down their swords, causing the crown to be revealed and split in half.
 The halves are given to the ex-queen and the captain, who then rule as equals.
 The "Sword of Ultimate Sorcery" then transports the twins to Airworld where they would have to do battle with King Tyrannus and Konjuro.

 While the comic for Airworld was started, the cancellation of the series left the comic unfinished.